ADD and ADHD and Finding An Accurate Diagnosis

 ADHD Testing in Fayetteville

-Combined with subjective evidence (Vanderbilt Questionnaire to be completed by parent/s and teacher/s) and a mental status examination, Mrs. Powers is typically able to make a diagnosis of ADHD and provide recommendations for the most appropriate treatment.
-In more complicated cases she may offer a referral for a psychological assessment to be completed locally.
+Combined with subjective evidence (Vanderbilt Questionnaire to be completed by parent/s and teacher/s) and a mental status examination, we are typically able to make a diagnosis of ADHD and provide recommendations for the most appropriate treatment.
+In more complicated cases, we may offer a referral for a psychological assessment to be completed locally.
 You can find more information about ADHD testing in our Fayetteville office here.